mensi/gitserverglue/README.md

 Usage
 -----

-TwistedGit will install a command you can use to serve git repositories in the current directory.
+GitServerGlue will install a command you can use to serve git repositories in the current directory.
 You need to create three files to control access:

  * `.htpasswd` is a apache-style htpasswd file containing users and their passwords.
 You can